 How to Apply Hydraulic Cement:

-Hydraulic cement must be applied to surfaces that have cleaned, oil, dust & grease-free or any other contaminant that may have an effect on the relationship with the permanent structure.
+Hydraulic cement must be applied to surfaces that have cleaned, oil, dust, grease-free, or any other contaminant that may affect the relationship with the permanent structure, these are the steps for a successful application as follows:

-- Be sure to remove all loose particles before applying to the surface.
+- Remove all loose particles before applying them to the surface.

 - It is recommended to reduce all areas to which this concrete will be applied.